poiyomi/PoiyomiDocs/docs/general/v8-to-v9-upgrade.md

 Poiyomi 9.0 is specifically made to work with **Unity 2022**, as that is now the version required by VRChat.
 To see which specific version VRChat is using, please refer to their [Creators Documentation](https://creators.vrchat.com/sdk/upgrade/current-unity-version/).
 :::

-:::caution
+:::danger Deprecation of older Unity Versions
-While Poiyomi 9.0 should still work in Unity 2019, we cannot guarantee it may be supported for long. **We highly recommend using Unity 2022 with Poiyomi 9.0 moving forward.**
+As Unity 2019 is considered deprecated, we cannot guarantee long-term support of Poiyomi 9.0 in Unity 2019. **We highly recommend using Unity 2022 with Poiyomi 9.0 moving forward.**
 :::

 To upgrade the shader, delete the `_PoiyomiShaders` folder in your assets.